donallw/IDD-Final-Project/README.md

 As mentioned above we implemented a turnstile mechanism with cardboard and the servos to release pills.
 The video below shows how the prototype uses this mechanis to release the pills when the button is pressed.

 https://youtu.be/7yktiRSzXLk

+The turnstile performed well in delivering the pills but the prototype had severe limitations.
+It. can only hold one pill in each tunel at a time.
+This was our next design challenge.